 In some cases, we earn commissions from affiliate links in our posts.

-Period drama fans will be excited to know BBC One and FX Productions are currently filming an adaptation of Rumer Godden's 1939 book, Black Narcissus.
+Period drama fans will be excited to know BBC One and FX Productions recently filmed an adaptation of Rumer Godden's 1939 book, Black Narcissus – and it's not long until release now.
 It's the first major adaptation of the work since the Oscar-winning 1947 Black Narcissus film starring Deborah Kerr and Jean Simmons.
 You can watch that adaptation online HERE.

 BAFTA winner Amanda Coe is writing the three-part television adaptation.
-Previously, she's worked on The Trial of Christine Keeler (coming soon), Apple Tree Yard, Life in Squares, Room at the Top, and Shameless, among other projects.
+Previously, she's worked on The Trial of Christine Keeler, Apple Tree Yard, Life in Squares, Room at the Top, and Shameless, among other projects.

 What is Black Narcissus About?

 Based on Godden's book, Black Narcissus tells the story of Sister Clodagh as she leads the nuns of St. Faiths to set up a brand of their order in the Himalayas.
 They make their home in the remote palace of Mopu, a former home for concubines known as the “House of Women”.

 As time goes on, Sister Clodagh finds herself increasingly tempted by an arrogant land agent, Mr. Dean.
 She's not the only one, though.
 The fragile and unstable Sister Ruth is similarly attracted, and both women find themselves struggling with forbidden feelings and unsatisfied desires.